tom-barone/web-server-init/README.md

-# Tbone Web Services (TWS)
+# TWS

+Tbone web services.
 Virtual machines on your own hardware, connected to the internet.

+- Single node Proxmox VE host.
+- Single public IP address with Traefik for reverse proxying web apps on different VMs.
+- Wireguard via piVPN for remote access to everything.
+- Ansible to automate setup and configuration.

+What would be cool to add:

+- Proxmox clustering with multiple nodes.

-# Installation
+## Installation

-## Proxmox VE
+### Proxmox VE

 Current version: 9.0